Missoula, Montana: Print and online

 Missoula has three main sources of print and digital media: the Missoulian (daily), The Missoula Current (daily), and Montana Kaimin (college).
 The Missoulian was founded as a weekly publication in 1870 as The Missoula and Cedar Creek Pioneer and remains the city's oldest news product.
 The Missoula Current was founded in 2015 and provides local and regional coverage and is the state's largest digital-only news product.
-The Montana Kaimin (founded 1891) is distributed for free throughout parts of Missoula with heavy student traffic from the University of Montana where the newspaper is printed Monday through Friday during the school year.
+The Montana Kaimin (founded 1891) is distributed for free throughout parts of Missoula with heavy student traffic from the University of Montana, where the newspaper is printed weekly every Thursday during the school year.

 Infrastructure

 Health care

 Missoula has two primary health care facilities: St. Patrick Hospital and Health Sciences Center and Community Medical Center.
 St. Patrick's was founded in 1873 under the sponsorship of the Sisters of Providence.
 It is the only Level II trauma center in western Montana and has undergone three major expansions since the 1980s.
 The hospital has 195 acute-care beds and admitted over 9,700 patients in 2003.
 The name was changed from "St. Patrick Hospital" to "St. Patrick Hospital and Health Sciences Center" in 2000 to reflect an increasing involvement with national medical research and education.
 The Community Medical Center and its adjacent medical facilities are located near Fort Missoula and is part of a modern complex that includes a nursing home, the Missoula Crippled Children's Center, and private offices.
 It was founded in 1922 as Thornton Hospital by doctors Will Thornton and Charles Thornton and has been at its current location since 1972.
 Although originally a locally owned, nonprofit hospital, it is now owned by a large corporation headquartered in Nashville, Tennessee, and is a for-profit entity.
 It is the only hospital in Western Montana with a separate Pediatric Intensive Care Unit.
 The center is partnered with Seattle Children's Hospital.
 The nearest Level I trauma center to Missoula is Harborview Medical Center in Seattle, Washington.